 olive oil for the baking dish

 1 garlic clove, cut in half

-2 lbs turnips, preferably small ones, peeled and sliced in thin rounds
+2 pounds turnips, preferably small ones, peeled and sliced in thin rounds

 salt and freshly ground pepper

-4 oz Gruyère cheese, grated (about 1 cup tightly packed)
+4 ounces Gruyère cheese, grated (about 1 cup tightly packed)

 1 tsp fresh thyme leaves, roughly chopped